wi-state-appeal.pdf (250.1 KB)

 Not great could cause avalanche.
 How you gonna bring a lawsuit without standing all the way to the 4th circuit though.

-the Allen, TX THCa hemp one could shut that down as soon as the motions to dismiss are ruled on, that’s probably the biggest one to watch right now in my non-professional, non-lawyer opinion
+the Allen, TX THCa hemp one could shut thca down as soon as the motions to dismiss are ruled on, that’s probably the biggest one to watch right now in my non-professional, non-lawyer opinion

 4:24-cv-00944 Eastern District of TX